silla2807/Web-Programming-Project/README.md

 - Matching algorithm:The system notifyes users accordingly based on whether the item is lost or found.
 - Notifications: Users receive mails about items, helping them recover their belongings.

+## Website Overview
+Please note that the reference website available at [https://silla2807.github.io/Lost-and-Found/](https://silla2807.github.io/Lost-and-Found/) showcases a subset of features available in the complete codebase.
+However, we would like to assure you that the actual codebase provided includes all the features as mentioned in the project documentation.
+You can refer to the codebase for a comprehensive understanding of the application's functionality.

 ## Contributing
 We welcome contributions to the Lost and Found web application.
 To contribute, follow these steps: